 RIT attracts diverse faculty to enrich our students' experiential learning and better prepare them for careers in a global economy.

-We assist the institution in achieving a more diverse and inclusive faculty by building a pipeline of underserved populations through relationship networking.
-Every search committee’s recruitment efforts are supported by the Office’s strategic sourcing of AALANA and women scholars.
+We assist the institution in achieving a more diverse and inclusive faculty by building a pipeline of historically underrepresented scholars of color and women through networking, relationship building and active recruiting.
+Every faculty search committee’s recruitment efforts are supported by the Office’s strategic sourcing of emerging scholars, artists and researchers.

 TestimonialsAssociate Professor, Department of Industrial and Systems Engineering